subscriptions-project/swg-js/docs/login-flow.md

 subscriptions.waitForSubscriptionLookup(accountPromise).then(account => {

     // Account was found.
     if(account) {

-        // Option 1 - let the user read.
+        // Option 1 - notify the user that they're being logged in with Google. subscriptions.loginNotification().then(response => {
             // Publisher shows content.

-        // Option 2 - notify the user that they're being logged in with Google. subscriptions.loginNotification().then(response => {
-            // Publisher shows content.
         }

-        // Option 3 - get user permission to login with Google. subscriptions.showLoginPrompt().then(response => {
+        // Option 2 - get user permission to login with Google. subscriptions.showLoginPrompt().then(response => {

             // User clicked 'Yes'.